 Additional Social Impact Framework Models

-The SORI Network – The Social Return on Investment (SORI) model is another framework developed to measure the value that falls outside of traditional financial performance.
-We can use it to evaluate the impact on our stakeholders, improve investment performance, and highlight areas that need improvement.
+The SORI Network—The Social Return on Investment (SORI) model is another framework developed to measure value that is outside of traditional financial performance.
+We can use it to evaluate the impact on our stakeholders, improve investment performance, and highlight areas for improvement.

-GRI – The Global Reporting Initiative (GRI) is an independent international organization that provides a set of standards for sustainability reporting.
+GRI – The Global Reporting Initiative (GRI) is an independent international organization providing a set of sustainability reporting standards.

 This widely used method enables us to take responsibility for our social impact and communicate our organization’s efforts on a worldwide stage.
-GRI frequently reviews its standards to reflect current global trends in social impact reporting to ensure we are using the latest methods in our framework.
+GRI frequently reviews its standards to reflect current global trends in social impact reporting and ensure we use our framework’s latest methods.

 A breakdown of basic steps will help us define organizational goals and decide on the framework you build to reach those goals.